On a wine tour in Maastricht

 • Vino&Friends

 Vino&Friends in Maastricht is an atmospheric Italian restaurant in the historic Stokstraat quarter.
-Here you will enjoy refined Italian dishes, prepared with fresh and seasonal ingredients, and an impressive selection of over 500 carefully chosen wines.
-More info on Vino&Friends
+Here you will enjoy refined Italian dishes prepared with fresh and seasonal ingredients.
+More info about Vino&Friends

 Besides its own small vineyard, we find two more wine estates in the immediate vicinity of Château Neercanne.
 The Apostelhoeve and Hoeve Nekum are the two oldest wineries in the Netherlands.
 In the 1970s, Hugo Hulst on top of the mountain was the first in the Netherlands to make wine on a commercial basis.
 Neighbour Math Bollen planted the first vines in 1988 and has been making red, white and rosé wines ever since.
 Here, Math gives tours of his seven-hectare wine estate and winery.
 We end our morning with a tasting of various vintages and grape varieties from the estate's own vineyard.